ali-anwar1/ali-anwar1/README.md

 ## Welcome to my Profile

 ## 👋 About Me
-I’m language agnostic developer developer with over 9 years of professional experience, working with different languages such Python, JavaScript/TypeScript, Java, Solidity, Golang and PHP.
+I’m language agnostic developer with over 9 years of professional experience, working with different languages such Python, JavaScript/TypeScript, Java, Solidity, Golang and PHP.

 I’ve developed scalable solutions using frameworks such as FastAPI, Django REST Framework, Gin, NestJS, Express, and Koa, as well as Laravel and CodeIgniter (PHP).